htnicolas/logic_recording_light/README.md

 -> Recording Light
 2025-01-19 17:14:19.139 | INFO     | __main__:<module>:48 - Exiting...
 ```
 Make sure that Logic Pro X is open, and that a recording light was setup.
+Specifically, this code is looking for a Virtual MIDI port called `Logic Pro Virtual Out`.

 When running `server.py` on the RPi, if you see something like: